 Use the Read Notes or Edit Notes button to switch between the reading and editing modes.
 When you click Edit Notes, the editing features are enabled.
 When you click Read Notes, the editing features are not available, and the notes display in read-only format.
 As you navigate the model, the Notes pane updates with the content for the current system.

 To create a text annotation, use one of these options:

 Double-click the canvas where you want to create the annotation and select Create Annotation from the menu.

-After you add the text annotation, you can:
+When you edit the text annotation, you can:

 Apply formatting changes to text or insert an image, table, or equation using the formatting toolbar.

-Apply additional formatting, using the Paragraph menu on the context menu.
-For example, you can create bullet and numbered lists from this menu.
+Apply additional formatting by right-clicking the annotation and selecting Paragraph from the context menu.
+For example, you can create bulleted and numbered lists from this menu.

 Apply properties using the Property Inspector.
 To view the Property Inspector, in the Modeling tab, under Design, click Property Inspector.

 You can add equations to your annotation by clicking the Insert Equation button in the annotation formatting toolbar.

 In the Edit Equation dialog box, enter LaTeX or MathML code to generate equations.
 For LaTeX commands, see Insert LaTeX Equation.